davmac314/dasynq/README.md

 Other features of Dasynq include:

-- Support for assigning priorities to events;
+- Support for assigning priorities to events (with an arbitrary range of priority values);
 - Efficient use of modern facilities such as epoll and kqueue, where available;
-- Use of efficient internal data structures.
+- Good performance.

 ## Using Dasynq